Cyreus/Cyreus/README.md

 ## 🚀 About Me
-I’m a senior Software Engineering student at Bandırma Onyedi Eylül University, specializing in backend development.
-I have hands-on experience in both web development and the gaming industry, with several completed projects that reflect my skills.

-I have a solid understanding of networking concepts through Cisco-based training materials.
-I also received training in lean manufacturing from Bursa Model Factory, and I hold relevant competencies in this field.

-My technical strengths include microservices architecture and cloud-based solutions.
-Additionally, I’m continuously improving my skills in image processing, data analysis, and data mining.

-I’m passionate about building scalable and efficient systems, and I aim to grow within collaborative, innovation-driven teams.
+I am a graduate of the Software Engineering Department at the Faculty of Engineering and Natural Sciences, Bandırma Onyedi Eylül University.
+I am specializing as a Backend Developer and have developed numerous projects in the fields of web development and game development.
+I have worked with training materials provided by Cisco and, within our department, designed practical network examples, gaining proficiency in general networking.
+I received training on lean manufacturing from Bursa Model Factory and am also a certified lean manufacturing engineer.
+I have experience with architectures such as microservices, cloud-based architecture, MVC, and CQRS, as well as methodologies like Agile (Scrum) and V-Model.
+Additionally, I am conducting research and working in the field of AI agents.

 ## 🔗 My social contacts